|

 sleeping to see if it wakes me up.
 I have, however,

-clear the sinuses and dispel congestion with an
+clear the sinuses and dispel congestion quite

-incredible efficacy.
+effectively.
 The dried blossoms smooth out the

 flavor of Tobacco, though I feel they blend more